Staffwerke/vm-babysitter/README.md

 Disk image provisioning is an optional step, and the user still can set custom paths for future images them in new VM definitions.
 When cloned with this script, all disk images are thin provisioned.

-For remote replication, it makes use of SSH for execute remote commnds, SCP for small file transfers and SSHFS to mount remote folders (thus allowing direct disk image(s) replication onto the remote endpoint)
+For remote replication, it makes use of SSH for execute remote commands, SCP for small file transfers and SSHFS to mount remote folders (thus allowing direct disk image(s) replication onto the remote endpoint)

 **To correctly replicate disk images remotely, docker parameters `--device /dev/fuse` and `--cap-add SYS_ADMIN` must be added to the command line**